Protected Properties

 Compass Rose Farms

-Egg & I Angus
+Egg and I Angus

 Photo of two women, two men, a baby and a dog standing in a row of crops.
 Photo by Deja View Photography.